coderofsalvation/bash_builtin_skeleton/README.md

 ### What is it

 Bash builtins enable you to extend bash with fast C/C++ commands, instead of relying on external programs only (=slow).
-By doing so, you can use bash as a scripting engine, similar to how C/C++ applications use lua for flexible scripting.

 ### Applications